The Club is looking for additional Undergraduate leadership!

 Amateur Radio, also known as ham radio, is a hobby that is best known for its role in providing emergency communications during disasters.
 While allowing the “ham” to serve the community during emergencies, Amateur Radio also serves as a vehicle to make new friends locally, nationally, and globally.

 Amateur Radio is established by international agreement and practiced by millions of enthusiasts worldwide.
 In the U.S. alone, there are hundreds of thousands of citizens licensed as amateurs by the Federal Communications Commission (FCC) after completing tests in theory and regulations.
+This club is just one of many collegiate clubs that exist at universities throughout the U.S. and worldwide.

 The term “amateur” indicates that amateur radio communications are not allowed to be made for profit or for commercial purposes and is not a reflection of the skills of the participants, which are often quite advanced.